 A moment later, a pitcher of beer hit the floor, scattering shards of glass and sending globs of froth flying.

 An audible gasp broke the shocked silence.

-Not just someone, mind you, but Stan, and he had admitted to being wrong about something he was always right about.
+Not just someone mind you, but Stan, and he admitted to being wrong about something he is always right about.